grnet/synnefo/snf-app/docs/src/admin-guide.rst

 Dispatcher
 ----------

-The logic dispatcher is part of the Synnefo Django project and must run on :ref:`LOGIC <LOGIC_NODE>` nodes.
+The logic dispatcher is part of the synnefo Django project and must run on :ref:`LOGIC <LOGIC_NODE>` nodes.

 The dispatcher retrieves messages from the queue and calls the appropriate